gregfoletta/bgpsee/README.md

 -a, --asn <asn>		Local ASN of bgpsee.
 If not provided 65000 will be used.
 -r, --rid <ip>		Local router ID of bgpsee.
 If not provided 1.1.1.1 will be used.
--l, --logging <level>	Logging output level, 0: BGP messages only, 1: Errors, 2: Warnings, 3: Info (default), 4: Debug -f, --format <fmt>	Format of the output, <fmt> may be 'json' or 'kv'.
-Defaults to 'json' -h, --help		Print this help message
+-l, --logging <level>	Logging output level, 0: BGP messages only, 1: Errors, 2: Warnings, 3: Info (default), 4: Debug -h, --help		Print this help message

 <peer> formats: <ip>,<asn> or <ip>,<asn>,<name>